dparis83/CSE6242/README.md

 conda install plotly dash
 ```

 Generate a data directory and place [these](https://gtvault-my.sharepoint.com/:f:/g/personal/jperalta8_gatech_edu/ElvMzTGPGJxLrGTU20HnsCsB6URqdsnnP-rsAfzTuxMj1A?e=yChGBQ) files in it.
-Execute the app.py file from a terminal:
+Execute the app.py file (found in the CODE folder) from a terminal:

 ```shell
 python app.py